dashpay/docs/wallets/dashcore/privatesend-instantsend.rst

-You can reduce the number of inputs in a PrivateSend transaction by defining the transaction amount in such a way that it consumes your available input denominations more effeciently, or by mixing more Dash to ensure enough appropriately denominated inputs are available.
+You can reduce the number of inputs in a PrivateSend transaction by defining the transaction amount in such a way that it consumes your available input denominations more efficiently, or by mixing more Dash to ensure enough appropriately denominated inputs are available.
 Use the :ref:`Coin Control <coin-control>` function in the PrivateSend tab to view and select or deselect mixed UTXOs currently available for use as